wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

     ![Execution History](assets/img/services/execution-history.png)

-To observe the `covid-stats` service by checking the statistics generated as a result of the CURL commands you issued. proceed to Step 4.
+To observe the `covid-stats` service by checking the statistics generated as a result of the CURL commands you issued, proceed to Step 4.

 ## Step 4: Observe the Choreo service.